spokestack/spokestack.io/content/docs/iOS/speech-pipeline.md

 All pipeline activity, including activations, deactivations, ASR timeouts, receipt of ASR transcriptions, and tracing messages/errors are delivered asynchronously to components that implement the `SpeechEventListener` protocol and are registered in the pipeline via `setListener` at build time.

-- `SpeechDelegate.didActivate`: called immediately after a wakeword has been recognized.
+- `didActivate`: called immediately after a wakeword has been recognized.
-- `SpeechDelegate.didDeactivate`: called after ASR has completed or timed out.
+- `didDeactivate`: called after ASR has completed or timed out.
-- `SpeechDelegate.didRecognize`: called after ASR has successfully recognized an utterance. `SpeechDelegate.didDeactivate` will also be called.
+- `didRecognize`: called after ASR has successfully recognized an utterance. `didDeactivate` will also be called.
-- `SpeechDelegate.didTimeout`: called after ASR timed out while listening for an utterance. `SpeechDelegate.didDeactivate` will also be called.
+- `didTimeout`: called after ASR timed out while listening for an utterance. `didDeactivate` will also be called.

 Your implementations of all these methods will be very important to how your app handles voice interactions, because the delegate acts as a kind of gatekeeper between speech events and pipeline operation.
-You'll recall that earlier we mentioned a UI "listening" indicator would go in `speechDelegate`'s `didActivate` method, and that's true in many cases — often you'll want to alert the user that you're expecting a voice command from them (that the ASR component is active and interpreting their speech).
+You'll recall that earlier we mentioned a UI "listening" indicator would go in `didActivate`, and that's true in many cases — often you'll want to alert the user that you're expecting a voice command from them (that the ASR component is active and interpreting their speech).
 If, however, you want to let the user know that the device's microphone _itself_ is active (which it naturally will be when waiting for a wakeword), you'll want to condition that indicator on the pipeline's `start` and `stop` events.
 The types of events it receives depends on whether the ASR has been activated from a wakeword or by using `pipeline.activate()`.

 **Wakeword with ASR**

-If you want ASR to start after your app hears the wakeword, you must call `pipeline.activate()` in your delegate's `activate` implementation so the pipeline can activate the ASR component.
-You may also wish to display a "listening" indicator in your UI when you receive `activate` and remove it when `deactivate` is called.
+Using a profile that has `Speech` in the name will automatically trigger ASR upon wakeword activation, also sending you the `didActivate` event.

 **Wakeword without ASR**

-If you're using Spokestack's wakeword feature _without_ ASR, you should not call `pipeline.activate()` in your delegate's `activate` implementation.
+Using a profile that does not have `Speech` in the name will send the `didActivate` event upon the wakeword being triggered.

 **Push to Talk**

-If you start the pipeline from a user interaction like a button press that calls `pipeline.activate()`, `SpeechDelegate.activate` will not be called.
-If you wish to display a "listening" indicator in your UI, you should do so in the same method that calls `pipeline.activate()` but remove it when `SpeechDelegate.deactivate` is called.
+If you start the pipeline from a user interaction like a button press that calls `pipeline.activate()`, `didActivate` will be called.
+You may also wish to display a "listening" indicator in your UI when you receive `didActivate` and remove it when `didDeactivate` is called.

 ### 3. `setProperty`